 1 - Antenna Placement |

-Antennas should be mounted as high as possible and clear of obstructions.
+Antennas should be mounted as high as possible and have a relatively clear line-of-sight to towers.

 • Antenna Height Loss (Signal Factors)